ZLTJohn/glog-cross-compile/README.md

 # build-glog-for-android
-build glog for android with ndk thanks to https://github.com/jefby/build-glog-for-android
+build glog for android with ndk.

+thanks to https://github.com/jefby/build-glog-for-android